Createdd/Writing/2018/articles/DebugTFBasics.md

 ## 5. Use the TensorFlow debugger

-The last method, but also very powerful is the [official TensorFlow debugger](https://www.tensorflow.org/guide/debugger).
+The last method, but also very powerful is the [CLI TensorFlow debugger](https://www.tensorflow.org/guide/debugger).

 This debugger focuses on the command-line interface (CLI) of tfdbg, as opposed to the graphical user interface (GUI) of tfdbg, i.e., the TensorBoard Debugger Plugin.